How to Have a Hassle-Free Baptism

-A few tips for a smooth baptism
+A few tips for a smooth-running christening

-Nothing beats the thrill of welcoming a new little being into the family and your family's faith.
+Nothing beats the thrill of welcoming a new little being into the family and your family's religion.
 Every baptism is a celebration of love and a profound introduction into a wider community.
 It's the primary stepping-stone of many and one which certainly deserves to be eternalised.

 Whether feeding on-demand or on a schedule, attempt to nurse or feed the little one before the ceremony.
 Nothing beats contentedness from a full tummy!
 Do not forget to bring a few emergency snacks for your little one, as some nibbles may come in handy when attempting to diffuse the situation.

 It might help to draw up a list of the items you’d need during the ceremony to make sure that nothing is left behind.
 It’s also wise to allocate ample time for travelling and settling down at church before the baptism ceremony starts.
 You can download this checklist to help keep you organised.